italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

-Status Attestation
+Status Assertion
 ------------------

-The Status Attestation MUST contain the following claims.
+When the JWT or CWT format are used, the Status Assertion MUST contain the following claims.

-.. _table_non_revocation_attestation_header:
+.. _table_non_revocation_assertion_header:
 .. list-table::
   :widths: 20 60 20
   :header-rows: 1